 Perq Coffee Bar

-Perq Coffee Bar when Logan and I lived in Sarasota, it has a unique environment and is perfect for those wanting to relax with friends or work from somewhere other than home (which was the case for me).
+I first visited Perq Coffee Bar when Logan and I lived in Sarasota, it has a unique environment and is perfect for those wanting to relax with friends or work from somewhere other than home (which was the case for me).
 They bring in locally produced goods and have terrific hand-crafted lattes including specialty lattes like Matcha.

 Yuengling Brewery Tour

-The Yuengling Brewery Tour is located in Tampa, Florida (about an hour from Sarasota) and is a 45-60 min free tour of America’s Oldest Brewery that produces a cool, crisp beer that is only available in some southern and east coast states.
-Although it is a bit of a drive from Sarasota but is a great activity for adults on a rainy day in Sarasota which does happen pretty often!
+The Yuengling Brewery Tour is located in Tampa, Florida (about an hour from Sarasota) and is a 45-60 min free tour of America’s Oldest Brewery.
+They produce a cool, crisp beer that is only available in some southern and east coast states.
+Although it is a bit of a drive, it is a great activity for adults on a rainy day in Sarasota which does happen pretty often!

 FYI: you must wear closed-toed shoes during the tour for safety purposes.

 Location: 11111 N 30th St, Tampa // MAP